-Jump to: Elizabeth Barber, Eduardo Bell, Diane Brendling, Christopher Budd, Sarah Burles, Marina Burrell, Paul Crossley, Gary Day, Jane Ducarreaux, Madeline Edmead, Gina Ferrari, Celia Hasan, Rosemary Hayes, Collette Hoefkens, Louise Lahive, Lloyd Laing, Fiona Lucraft, Phil Madley, Jane Mailer, Margaret Norwich, Sharon Priestley, Fiona Pruden, Lorna Reay, Louise Reed, Honor Ridout, Sheena Roberts, Mike Rollins, Anne Rowe, Elisabeth Rutt, Andrew Sankey, Chantelle Stephenson, Vanessa Stone, Lucy Sugden, Wafa’ Tarnowska, Tony Venezia, Twigs Way, Michael Williams, James Willis, Chris Woolston
+Jump to: Elizabeth Barber, Eduardo Bell, Diane Brendling, Christopher Budd, Sarah Burles, Marina Burrell, Paul Crossley, Barry Dackombe, Gary Day, Suzy Drake, Jane Ducarreaux, Madeline Edmead, Gina Ferrari, Celia Hasan, Rosemary Hayes, Collette Hoefkens, Louise Lahive, Lloyd Laing, Fiona Lucraft, Phil Madley, Jane Mailer, Margaret Norwich, Sharon Priestley, Fiona Pruden, Lorna Reay, Louise Reed, Honor Ridout, Sheena Roberts, Mike Rollins, Anne Rowe, Elisabeth Rutt, Andrew Sankey, Chantelle Stephenson, Vanessa Stone, Lucy Sugden, Wafa’ Tarnowska, Tony Venezia, Twigs Way, Michael Williams, James Willis, Chris Woolston

 I started my journey in cut flowers by feeling that there had to be a better way to put beautiful flowers in a vase.
 Over the years I have learnt many ways to achieve this!
 With my commercial event floristry I always try to create pieces with love and a personal flair.
 Teaching leisure and floral qualification courses allows me to share my love of flowers with many different people who often catch the flower bug.
 Published articles regularly appear in ‘Floral Design’ magazine